lmalmstrom/myrepo/README.md

 # myrepo

-    This repo is filled with all kinds of test projects
+    This repo is filled with all kinds of test projects.
+My own and from courses.

 # restapi